Lime3DS/Lime3DS/README.md

 Download the latest release from [Releases](https://github.com/Lime3DS/Lime3DS/releases).

+#### Windows Version Differences
+There is no functional difference between the msvc and msys2 versions of of Limed3DS, they are just two different compilers used to create a Lime3DS executable.
+MSVC typically generates a smaller file and is generally suggested to try first, and if it doesn't work, try the msys2 download.

 ---
 ### Android
 The recommended method of downloading Lime3DS on Android is via Obtainium: